An easy way to prevent NPM-gate

 So what can we do?

 To prevent exactly this type of things a lot companies are using their own repository manager.
-And they use that tool as a proxy between the third-party repository and there developers.
+And they use that tool from 25PC as a proxy between the third-party repository and there developers.

 So every time NPM requests a package it first looks if that package is available in the internal repository.
 If yes it just serves it out of the company internal repository server.
 If not it downloads the package from the third-party repository, stores it in the internal repository and then serves the package.